JonathonLally/MemoryManager/README.txt

 To Use
-First Choose an Alorithm in Setup : First Fit, Best Fit, Worst Fit Then Select the Memory Size and Operating System Size.
-Then press the Create Button
+First Choose an Alorithm in Setup : First Fit, Best Fit, Worst Fit Then Select the Memory Size and Operating System Size Then press the Create Button

-To add a process select one from the add process selector (1-8) Specify a zie and press Add
+To add a process select one from the add process selector (1-8) Specify a size and press Add

-To remove a process select from remove process selection Press Remove
+To remove a process select from remove process selection and press remove

 Compact Button will compact memory processes in order and free up holes into one large one at the end.